jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Artificial-Life/artificial_life.rst

     :align: center
     :target: https://www.youtube.com/watch?v=TaXUZfwACVE&list=PL5278ezwmoxQODgYB0hWnC0-Ob09GZGe2&index=9

-    Examples of 3D creatures that evolved in Karl Sims' simulation
+    Examples of 3D creatures that evolved in Karl Sims' simulation.

 Artificial life is also a pretty common genre of video games, including the Sims, Spore, and even Tamagatchii.